-- Active Screening.
-Long-term care homes must immediately implement active screening of all staff, essential visitors and anyone else entering the home for COVID-19 with the exception of emergency first responders, who should, in emergency situations, be permitted entry without screening.
-Screening must include twice daily (at the beginning and end of the day or shift) symptom screening, including temperature checks.
+- Active Screening of All Staff and Visitors.
+Long-term care homes must immediately implement active screening of all staff, essential visitors and anyone else entering the home for COVID-19 with the exception of first responders, who should, in emergency situations, be permitted entry without screening.
+Active screening must include twice daily (at the beginning and end of the day or shift) symptom screening and temperature checks.
 Anyone showing symptoms of COVID-19 should not be allowed to enter the home and should go home immediately to self-isolate.
-Staff responsible for occupational health at the home must follow up on all staff who have been advised to self-isolate based on exposure risk. - Active Screening of All Residents.
-Long-term care homes must conduct active screening of all residents, at least twice daily (at the beginning and end of the day) to identify if any resident has fever, cough or other symptoms of COVID-19, including temperature checks.
+Staff should contact their immediate supervisor/manager or occupational health and safety representative in the home.
+Staff responsible for occupational health at the home must follow up with all staff who have been advised to self-isolate based on exposure risk or symptoms. - Active Screening of All Residents.
+Long-term care homes must conduct active screening and assessment of all residents, at least twice daily (at the beginning and end of the day) to identify if any resident has fever, cough or other symptoms of COVID-19, including temperature checks.
 Residents with symptoms (including mild respiratory and/or atypical symptoms) must be isolated and tested for COVID-19.
-For typical and atypical symptoms, please refer to the update on guidance for testing issued on April 15, 2020 or as amended. - Admission and Re-Admissions.
-Long-term care homes must screen new admissions and re-admissions for symptoms and potential exposure to COVID-19.
-All new residents must be placed in isolation under contact and droplet precautions upon admission to the home and tested within 14 days of admission.
-If test results are negative, they must remain in isolation for 14 days from arrival.
-If test results are positive, refer to sections on Receiving positive test results and Management of a Single Case in a Resident.
-Hospitals are being asked to temporarily stop transfers to long-term care and retirement homes.
-However, in the unlikely event that a transfer is still required, patients transferred from a hospital to a long-term care home or retirement home must be tested, and results received, prior to transfer.
-A negative result does not rule out the potential for incubating illness and all patients should remain under droplet and contact precautions for a 14-day isolation period following transfer. - Short-Stay Absences.
+For typical and atypical symptoms, please refer to the update on guidance for testing issued on May 14, 2020 or as amended. - Admission and Re-Admissions.
+Hospital transfers to long-term care homes can only be for re-admissions (the resident is returning to their home).
+These re-admissions cannot occur during an outbreak in the long-term care home.
+Hospital transfers can occur to retirement homes (not only re-admissions), but not during an outbreak in the retirement home.
+For homes not in an outbreak, all new admissions from the community to a long-term care home or retirement home, new admissions to a retirement home from a hospital, and re-admissions from hospital to a long-term care home, must be tested for COVID-19 and receive negative results not more than 24 hours before entering/being transferred to the home.
+A negative result does not rule out the potential for incubating illness and all new and returning residents must remain in isolation under Droplet and Contact Precautions for a 14-day period following arrival, and the receiving home must have a plan to ensure this occurs. - Short-Stay Absences.
 Long-term care homes must not permit residents to leave the home for short-stay absences to visit family and friends.
-Instead, residents who wish to go outside of the home must be told to remain on the home's property and maintain safe physical distancing. - Ensure appropriate Personal Protective Equipment (PPE).
-Long-term care homes are expected to follow COVID-19 Directive #1 for Health Care Providers and Health Care Entities.
+Residents who wish to go outside of the home must be told to remain on the home's property and maintain safe physical distancing. - Ensure appropriate Personal Protective Equipment (PPE).
+Long-term care homes are expected to follow COVID-19 Directive #5 for Hospitals within the meaning of the Public Hospitals Act and Long-Term Care Homes within the meaning of the Long-Term Care Homes Act, 2007.